Pediatric Proton Fellowship

 The selection criteria will include the qualifications of the trainee as evidenced by performance during residency training, publication record, level of interest, and anticipated level of clinical and academic performance by the fellow.

-Partners and Harvard guidelines for diversity consideration will be followed.
+Mass General Brigham and Harvard guidelines for diversity consideration will be followed.

 Prior to the initiation of the fellowship position, fellows must have completed an approved Radiation Oncology Residency Program.
 For trainees from outside the United States, successful completion of USLME 1, 2, and 3 and acquisition of at least a limited medical license in Massachusetts are required for their credentialing and for their contract to be in force.